 - 9.1 The University is involved in a number of collaborative provision arrangements with other organisations.
-Information concerning admission to these programmes, and other regulations, may be obtained from the relevant Programme Director of from the Collaborative Provision team in Registry. - 9.
-The decision as to whether to admit a student to a programme that is part of a collaborative provision with another organisation shall normally rest with the university.
+Information concerning admission to these programmes, and other regulations, may be obtained from the relevant Programme Director of from the Collaborative Provision team in Registry. - 9.2 The decision as to whether to admit a student to a programme that is part of a collaborative provision with another organisation shall normally rest with the university. - 9.3 For some apprenticeship programmes, the decision to admit a student to the programme may be made jointly by the University and the employer.
+Final discretion over the offer of employment, and as such over the offer of admission to the programme, may be reserved by the employer.